KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

    - Don't set unused timings to the lowest possible, leave them at auto (also _sg/_dg/_dr/_dd sometimes bugged and mixed up).

-- Always gear 1 (11th gen or higher).
+- Always gear 1 (11th gen or higher), since gear 2 is significantly worse in terms of latency.

 - 100:133 can be easier for IMC and requires lower voltages, also can help push high freqs in some cases.